The Family Law Facilitator’s Office provides limited assistance to self-represented litigants in adoption cases.

 At the completion of the legal proceeding, a new birth certificate is issued for the child.

 For more information about adoptions, please refer to the following on the Judicial Council website:

-For the Adjudicated Newspaper List to publish notice/service, click here.
+Please refer to the Adjudicated Newspaper List for where to publish notice/service.

 There are several types of adoptions in California:

 Agency Adoption: The adoption of a child, other than an international adoption, in which the California Department of Social Services or a licensed adoption agency is a party to, or joins in, the adoption petition.

 Independent Adoption: The birth parents select the adoptive parents and place the child directly with them.
 Custody is transferred directly between the parents, rather than through an agency.